 Even though you may be least interested in buying and selling of cattle, a visit to the Sonepur Cattle Fair is a must.
 The fair starts from Kartik Poornima, which falls in the months of October and November, and can go on for as long as a month.
 It is the biggest cattle fair of Asia, with scores of cattle being traded between those interested.
 The beautifully decorated elephants at the fair are the highlight of this yearly event.

 India is often called a magical land, and snake charmers are not the reason for that.
-It is places like Nalanda which give India that tag.
+It is the places like Nalanda which give India that tag.
 The ruins of Nalanda date back to 5th century and housed one of the most important universities in ancient times.
 Located in Bihar, close to the capital state of Patna, a trip to the ruins of Nalanda lets you feel the magic of the land.
+In addition, one can enjoy the great rail journeys india along with family and friends.

 33. Feel the Vibe at Durga Puja

 When writers referred to India as a country with many colors, they actually meant it literally.
-Durga Puja is one of the most colorful festivals of India and is a must do thing to do in India East.
+Durga Puja is one of the most colorful festivals of India and is an experience one must have in Eastern India.
 Scores of people can be seen jiving to roaring drum beats, and reveling in the moment.
 Like every other festival of India, there are lip smacking delicacies to be had on Durga Puja too.
 Don’t miss out on traditional Bengali sweets.

 The north-eastern part of the India hasn’t been explored to its full potential.
 Every year, in the month of December, Nagaland plays host to the Hornbill festival.
 You come across colorful tribal dances of the region and the rich cultural heritage of the land of the Nagas.